-As with many major cities in the United States prior to the late 1970s to the mid 1980s, a large number of Denver companies once relied heavily on asbestos use for its insulation and heat-resistant properties.
+As with many major cities prior to the late 1970s to the mid 1980s, a large number of Denver companies relied heavily on asbestos use for its insulation and heat-resistant properties.
 From power plants, energy stations, mills, chemical plants, and more, Denver job sites once had so much asbestos that thousands of former workers now suffer from life-threatening illnesses such as malignant mesothelioma and asbestosis.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top Denver mesothelioma lawyers, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.